kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 ##### Entering LPM
 Entry into LPM should be managed between the two cores using Multiprocessor Communications to ensure both cores are in a known state when entering LPM.

-When the CM4 puts itself into deep sleep, the device automatically enters LPM, and hardware sets the GCR_PM.mode to LPM.
+When the CM4 puts itself into deep sleep, the device automatically enters LPM, and hardware sets the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to LPM.
 To place the CM4 in LPM mode in software, perform the following instructions.

 ```
 SCR.sleepdeep = 1;  // deep sleep mode enabled